ropensci-review-tools/ropensci-review-tools/docs/pkgstats/vignettes/pkgstats.md

 -   Comma-separated character entries for all `depends`, `imports`, `suggests`, and `linking_to` packages.

+The “Date” field is taken from the “Date/Publication” field automatically inserted by CRAN on package publication, or for non-CRAN packages to the “mtime” value (modification time) value of the DESCRIPTION file.
+Note that “date” values extracted by `pkgstats` do not use “Date” values from DESCRIPTION files (as these are manually-entered, and potentially unreliable).

 ### 1.3 `"objects"`: Objects in all languages

 The `objects` item contains all code objects identified by the